fevot99/fevot99.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## Project Background

 Overview

 This project focuses on predicting competitive accommodation prices using machine learning models applied to an Airbnb-style listings dataset.
 An accurate price prediction model helps hosts make data-driven pricing decisions aligned with market conditions.

 Business Objective

 The primary business objective is to predict listing prices accurately based on a limited but meaningful set of property, host, and location attributes.
 The model is intended to support:
 * Competitive pricing strategies for hosts
 *  Market benchmarking against similar listings
 *   Decision-making for new or underperforming properties

 Problem Statement

 Given historical listing data, how can we build a robust predictive model that:
-a) Accurately estimates listing prices
+* Accurately estimates listing prices
-b) Generalizes well across different neighborhoods and room types
+*  Generalizes well across different neighborhoods and room types
-c) Balances interpretability and predictive performance
+* Balances interpretability and predictive performance

 ## Work Accomplished